-Social media users within the Parkinson’s community and beyond, led by BBC journalist Jeremy Vine, have reacted to the death of The Cure Parkinson’s Trust co-founder Tom Isaacs
+Social media users within Parkinson’s community and beyond, led by BBC journalist Jeremy Vine, have reacted to the death of The Cure Parkinson’s Trust co-founder Tom Isaacs

 Emotional outpourings from social media users and Parkinson’s organisations have been published around the world in response to the news that Tom Isaacs, co-founder of The Cure Parkinson’s Trust, died on Wednesday 31 May.

-Not long after the news broke, members of the Parkinson’s community took to Twitter to pay their respects.
+Not long after the news broke, members of Parkinson’s community took to Twitter to pay their respects.

 BBC Radio 2 journalist Jeremy Vine led the way, hailing the significance of the “beautiful” Parkinson’s campaigner.

 Ann Hanley, founder of the Ann Hanley Parkinson’s Research Fund, revealed that it was Tom Isaacs who inspired her to start her own Parkinson’s organisation.

 Ann said: “I am so devastated by the news.
 Tom was my friend and inspiration.
 He inspired me to start my own foundation.

 “He was a giant among men, a visionary, a dreamer, a man who never gave up, who never quit.
 He made me laugh and was ever the optimist.
 I thank God for the privilege of knowing Tom and though saddened by his early demise, he will forever be with me in my thoughts and prayers as I continue to dedicate my life to our common cause.”

 The British and Irish Lions, who hosted a charity dinner for The Cure Parkinson’s Trust in April, passed on a message of support.